-The transparent look has been around of a while and definitely cemented into the style bible by Celine’s shopping bag.
+The transparent look has been around for a while and is definitely cemented into the style bible by Celine’s shopping bag.
 The fanny pack – I do love that word – has been creeping it’s way onto our waists for a while and Gucci is the leader of the pack.
 Sorry!
-And when it comes to eclectic wooden designs, Cult Gaia is the only label you need to know.
+And when it comes to eclectic wooden designs Cult Gaia is the only label you need to know.
 But there have been some more affordable newcomers to the summer bag party, and two of our favorites are New York designer Susan Alexandra with her nostalgic, childlike beaded bags for grown ups.
 And Staud, who can’t seem to do any wrong, the brand is the epitome of effortless cool girl.

 Small Bags We Love

 Whether pairing yours with simple mom jeans and a nice blouse – very French It-girl – or adding one to a full on street style fashion week look, there is one to suit everyone.
 My personal favourites are the beaded Susan Alexandra for their whimsical candy store vibes, bringing out the ‘little girl who always loved playing with her mums purse’ in all of us.
-Fashion doesn’t need to be too serious, so express your sense of humour on your arm.
+Fashion doesn’t need to be serious, so express your sense of humour on your arm.

 Image Source: Cosmopolitan, Pinterest, Vogue, WhoWhatWear